agorf/tileproxy/README.md

 To shut down the server, hit `Ctrl-C`.

-**Warning:** Before using a map tile service with this program, please ensure downloading tiles does not violate its terms of use.
+**Warning:** Before using a map tile service with this program, please ensure downloading and caching tiles does not violate its terms of use.
 Additionally, virtually all map tile services require the display of a relevant copyright and/or attribution notice which this program cannot satisfy as it is a proxy server and not an end-user GUI.

 [OpenStreetMap]: http://www.openstreetmap.org/